How Many Fish Can You Keep in a 5-Gallon Tank?

 What actually works in 5 gallons

 A single betta.
 The classic, and still the best.
 One male betta in a heated, planted 5-gallon is a brilliant little setup.
 Add a couple of nerite snails for algae if you like.
 Skip tankmates that nip, and resist the urge to add "a friend."
 Bettas do not want one.
+If a betta is your plan, betta fish care covers the heater, the gentle filter, and the bowl myths in full.

 A small shoal of nano fish.
 Chili rasboras or a group of ember tetras work, but keep to a single species and a modest group of six to eight.
 These are tiny fish for a reason; they fit where almost nothing else does.